-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 While we have two kidneys, the body only requires the presence of one fully functioning kidney to do its job successfully.
 When renal function drops to 25% or below (less than half of one kidney functioning properly) serious health problems will begin to occur.
 If renal function is below 15% you will die unless dialysis or a transplant is performed.

 Other symptoms may include tiredness, metallic taste in mouth, pain in the side and trouble concentrating.
 Here is a chart indicating the stages of kidney disease, Slight kidney damage with normal or increased filtration – GFR more than 90, Mild decrease in kidney function – GFR between 60 – 89, Moderate decrease in kidney function – GFR between 30 – 59, Severe decrease in kidney function – GFR between 15 -29, Kidney failure requiring dialysis or transplantation – GFR less than 15.

 If the levels of glucose in the blood remain high for a long duration of time, your kidneys may get damaged.
 If you have kidney disease, the everyday functions that your kidneys would normally perform become affected and they are unable to remove waste materials from your body and obviously the wastes then start to build up.